Funeral Directors Category: East of England

 Caring and understanding what matters to each person is part of the essence of this business.
 Matt and Liam are passionate about helping you get what you want and need from a funeral, and will ensure that the experience you have is the best it can possibly be.
 They both love the freedom they have to be completely responsive to each family’s requirements, and are wholly dedicated to doing their absolute utmost to serve the people who choose them to care for a loved one.

 We were also impressed by the level of dedication of both Liam and Matt, the personal connection they have with each family and the determination to keep getting better at what they do.
-Along with offering the funeral suite to local charities to use, a sign language class is held there each Monday evening, and both owners and their trainee, Alan, attend each week and are learning to sign.
-This has already enabled them to communicate with deaf people at funerals and in daily life, something that has provoked very emotional reactions when deaf people have realised they can make themselves understood.
-As an added bonus, the ability to sign has provided Liam, Matt and Alan with a discrete way of communicating with each other at funerals.
+They hosted sign language classes on their premises prior to the pandemic, and along with members of the public, the staff attended each week and learned to sign.
+This enables them to communicate with deaf people at funerals and in daily life, something that has provoked very emotional reactions when deaf people have realised they can make themselves understood.
+As an added bonus, the ability to sign has provided Liam and the team with a discrete way of communicating with each other at funerals.

-Another example of the innovation and creativity that is part of this business is the recent commissioning of unique bird tables and benches, created by a local charity from recycled plastic bags with the appearance of wood in various hues.
+Another example of the innovation and creativity that is an important element of this business is the commissioning of unique bird tables and benches, created by a local charity from recycled plastic bags with the appearance of wood in various hues.
 These are designed to store ashes, an inspired idea which provides families with a low cost and completely portable place to keep the ashes of someone who has been cremated.

-We particularly liked the idea of sending each person who contacts them about arranging a funeral an advisory note immediately, by e-mail and followed up with a hard copy, outlining the things that you will need to think about before meeting them.
+We particularly liked the idea of sending each person who contacts them about arranging a funeral an advisory note immediately by e-mail, followed up with a hard copy, outlining the things that you will need to think about before meeting them.
 This helps the subsequent meeting to be a conversation rather than a question and answer session, and provides clients with a fully detailed outline of the subjects that will be discussed to create the funeral the way that they want.

-- Your first call will be answered Liam Roberts or Matt Southgate.
-24 hours a day, 365 days a year, it will be one or other of them you speak to.
+- Your first call will be answered Liam, Matt or their trainee funeral director Darren, 24 hours a day, 365 days a year.

-- Home visits – yes, you will always be given the choice of whether to come to their premises or have them come to you.
+- Home visits – yes, now that Covid restrictions are easing you will always be given the choice of whether to come to their premises by appointment or have them come to you if you prefer not to use video calls.

 - Family participation – yes absolutely.
 The preparation area has been designed for this very purpose.

 - Same sex person to wash and dress?
 Yes, no problem.
-Matt and Liam will always be involved with caring for each person they are asked to look after, but Julie Smith will wash and dress females if this is preferred.
+Liam, Matt or Darren will always be involved with caring for each person they are asked to look after, but Julie Smith will wash and dress women if this is preferred.

-- Ethnic specialism Both Matt and Liam find it amazing that some funeral directors choose to even mention that they serve all communities and faiths – in their ethos it is an absolute given that everyone receives the service they need.
+- Ethnic specialism – The team find it amazing that some funeral directors choose to even mention that they serve all communities and faiths – in their ethos it is an absolute given that everyone receives the service they need.
 They have a number of contacts in the local area who are fluent in the many different languages spoken in the community, and will be able to find someone who will act as an interpreter if required.
 Currently Southgate & Roberts are the trusted service provider to the local mosque.

 - Home arranged funerals – 100% supportive, and have helped families care for their dead themselves on many occasions.
 ‘Advice is free!’